ahthomps/bacteria-networks/README.md

 - `cudnn` (optional; improves performance if you have a modern Nvidia GPU; requires `cuda`)
 - `openmp` (optional; improves performance if you're not using `cuda`)

-(Note: Some of these packages will have different names in different repositories.
-These are their names in the Arch repositories.)
+(Note: Some of these packages will have different names in different package repositories.
+For example, `openmp` is called `libomp` in Ubuntu's package repositories.
+The names given match the names in the default Arch Linux package repositories. )

 Clone this repository by running `git clone --recurse-submodules --depth 1 https://github.com/ahthomps/bacteria-networks.git`.

 You can greatly improve the performance of this application by tweaking Darknet's makefile.
 If you installed `cuda`, set `GPU=1`.
 If you installed `cudnn`, set `CUDNN=1`.
 If you aren't using a GPU, and your CPU was manufactured after 2011, you should set `AVX=1`.
-If you installed `openmp` (`libomp`), set `OPENMP=1`.
+If you installed `openmp`, set `OPENMP=1`.

 `cd` into the `darknet` directory, then run `make`.

+`pip3 install` these packages:
+- `matplotlib`
+- `pyqt5`
+- `scikit-image`
+- `networkx`
+- `scipy`
+- `Pillow`

 ### Windows